Burden in Henselian Valued Fields: Burden of Henselian valued fields

 This is an inp-pattern.
 Indeed, clearly, $\rv_{2\delta_n}(d-a_{0,\infty}) \models \lbrace \psi_i(\tilde{x},\tilde{b}_{i,0})\rbrace_{i < M}$.
 By mutual indiscernibility of $(\tilde{b}_{i,j})_{i<M,j < \omega}$, every path is consistent.
 It remains to show that, for every $i < M$, $\lbrace \psi_i(\tilde{x},\tilde{b}_{i,j}) \rbrace_{j<\omega}$ is inconsistent.
 Assume there is $\alpha^\star \models \lbrace \psi_i(\tilde{x},\tilde{b}_{i,j}) \rbrace_{j<\omega}$ for some $i< M$, and let $d^\star$ be such that $\rv_{2\delta_n}(d^\star - a_{0,\infty})= \alpha^\star$.
 Then, since $\WD_{\delta_n}(\alpha^\star,\rv_{2\delta_n}(a_{0,\infty}-a_{i,j}))$ holds for every $j<\omega$, $d^\star$ satisfies ${\lbrace \phi_i(\rv_{\delta_n}(x-a_{i,j}), b_{i,j})\rbrace_{j<\omega}}$, which is a contradiction.
 All rows are inconsistent, which concludes our proof.

 \end{proof}

 With minor modifications, the proof goes through in the case of infinite burden $\lambda$.
-However, one must be careful regarding the precise statement of the theorem.
+However, one must be careful regarding the precise statement of this generalisation.
 Assume we are in mixed characteristic $(0,p)$, and the burden $\lambda$ is of cofinality $\cf(\lambda)=\omega$.
-Then the very first argument of the proof is no longer true: one cannot assume there are $\lambda$-many formulas $\tilde{\phi}_i(x,y_i)$ in the inp-pattern of the form
+Then the very first argument of the proof is no longer true: one cannot necessary assume that there are $\lambda$-many formulas $\tilde{\phi}_i(x,y_i)$ in the inp-pattern of the form

 for a certain $n<\omega$.
+This depends of course of the cofinality of $\lambda$.
 Nonetheless, this is the only problem.
 One gets the following statement: